VA Precision Oncology Program (POP)

 Prostate Cancer―Prostate cancer is the most common cancer diagnosis in U.S. Veterans, affecting approximately 15,000 Veterans each year.
 In 2016, VA Research partnered with the Prostate Cancer Foundation to establish the Precision Oncology Program for Cancer of the Prostate (POPCaP).
 This program seeks to use precision medicine to tailor individualized treatments for Veterans with prostate cancer.

 Breast Cancer―VA Research is building new infrastructure to advance breast cancer research.
 In late 2020, VA launched a new strategic partnership with Duke University and Baylor College of Medicine to help build VA’s National Women Veterans Oncology System of Excellence.
 The partnership will seek to recruit top oncologists specializing in breast cancer, develop national tumor boards, and increase Veteran access to cancer clinical trials.

 Rare Cancers―VA Research is building partnerships with agencies like the NCI and the National Institute of Dental and Craniofacial Research to address rare cancers in Veterans.
+VA also uses virtual clinical trials to help address these cancers.
 As a group, rare cancers affect fewer than 40,000 people a year and account for 27% of all cancers in the U.S., according to the NCI.
-To help address cancers that occur less often in the Veteran population, VA will also use virtual clinical trials.

 Computer Vision and Machine Learning in Precision Oncology (CoMPL)―was established in October 2021 to promote the use of computer vision and machine learning (CVML) for precision oncology within the VA.
 CoMPL's objectives include building computational infrastructure and tools; building a community to help VA researchers develop their own CVML applications; and developing new diagnostic tools for risk assessment that can predict both the response and need for more or less aggressive therapy in prostate, lung, and other cancers.